In this article

 Surprising health benefits of moderate beer consumption include:

 Most alcohol-related studies are observational studies that show correlation and not causation.
-Therefore, you can’t conclusively say that alcohol plays an essential role in reducing common diseases like heart disease.
+You can’t conclusively say that alcohol plays an essential role in reducing common diseases like heart disease.
 However, some strong evidence, such as an increase in HDL, points towards its benefit to heart health.
 The key is to focus on moderation, as excessive intake will harm your health.—Harvard Health Publishing

 Health experts advise that people drink beer in moderation.
 But how much beer is too much?